sanchalid/my-codef-site/content/_index.md

 ---

 # Hi, welcome to my blog!
-Feel free to browse through my latest posts on the Travel page If you're new here, do visit the About Me page to get to know more!
+Feel free to browse through my latest posts on the Travel page.
+If you're new here, do visit the About Me page to get to know more!

 ![hand](/hand.jpg)